 The concept begins with context.
 The intent of the architecture is to connect to the city and take advantage of northerly light while creating privacy and offering great views from every space.
 We began the schematic design reflecting the connections made by “urban homes.

 Although the car is considered taboo in the urban environment the reality is we use them daily and therefore must design for them.
 The garage in this design does however take a backseat role.
 Located in the front for planning reasons our team decided to disconnect it from the pedestrian connection and place it alone without spaces above.
 This creates a lower level of hierarchy in the architecture to signify its lack of design importance.

 The Connected Pedestrian

-Connecting home to sidewalk is crucial for a city dweller.
-This home highlights entry through architectural hierarchy and creates an alignment of street, sidewalk, and front door.
+Connecting the home to the sidewalk is crucial for a city dweller.
+This home highlights entry through architectural hierarchy and creates an alignment of the street, sidewalk, and front door.

 The Connected Spaces

 The major spaces of the home have a visual connection to the city with skyline views and lots of glass.
 Elevating these spaces above the ground and facing them away from the street balances privacy and connectivity.

 Being connected must be balanced with privacy and connectivity.
 Allowing the front to remain more solid with less glass we were able to create an architecture that offers both.